 How High Should A Raised Toilet Seat Be ?

-What should you consider when getting a raised toilet seat for an elderly parent ?
+How to choose a raised toilet seat for an elderly parent ?

-As well as the correct height for a raised toilet seat you also need to consider what is the appropriate type of seat for the user.
+As well as the correct height for a raised toilet seat, you also need to consider what is the appropriate type of seat for the user.
 You need to be asking yourself a range of questions –

 - what is the reason for using the seat

 - what is the age of the user

 - if it is a post-operative need, what is the user like physically in the rest of their body